 The Price for a Pound of Their Flesh Review

-The vision of a frightened African-American woman on the auction block clutching her child to her chest equally the behest commenced renders an iconic epitome that has ofttimes served the-price-for-their-pound-of-fleshas a powerful ingredient in fiction to conjure up the helplessness and hopelessness that beset chattel slaves in the antebellum south.
+The vision of a frightened African-American woman on the auction block clutching her child to her chest equally the behest commenced renders an iconic epitome that has ofttimes served as a powerful ingredient in fiction to conjure up the helplessness and hopelessness that beset chattel slaves in the antebellum south.
 Such every bit:

 Adeline reluctantly stepped up on the cake amongst a crowd of unfamiliar onlookers.
 Arms crossed, head covered, she gripped her young to her chest to shield him from the spectacle of shame they were virtually to feel.
 The audience admired her dark olive skin and her evidence of fecundity.
 Her x-week-old son was living proof that she was a child-bearing woman.
 Adeline had "a very fine forehead, pleasing countenance and balmy, lustrous eyes," while her son was a "light-colored, blue eyed curly-silked-haried [sic] child" Positioned on the Columbia, Southward Carolina, courthouse steps, the two awaited their fate.
 "Gentlemen, did you ever see such a face, and caput, and class, every bit that?" the auctioneer inquired, taking off her hood."
 She is only eighteen years erstwhile, and already has a child [who] volition consequently make a valuable piece of property for someone.
 The bidder and Adeline struggled with her hood as he praised her skill.
 "She is a first-class housekeeper and seamstress," he connected.
 Past this time, tears filled her optics, "and at every licentious allusion she cast a look of pity and woe at the auctioneer, and at the oversupply."
 As the sale continued, the auctioneer took Adeline'due south hood off three more times to evidence "her countenance" and every time, she rapidly replaced it.
 When he was exposed, her son "cast a terrified wait on the auctioneer and bidders," each fourth dimension his face was revealed.
 Perhaps at his immature age, he sensed his female parent's terror.
 Within minutes, the auction was complete, and Adeline "descended the courthouse steps, looked at her new master, looked at the audition, looked fondly to her sweet child's face, and pressed it warmly to her bust," while the auctioneer jeered, "that child wouldn't trouble her purchaser long."
 The threat of separation followed enslaved people to the sale block. [p10-11]